yucheols/Lycodon_ENM_ver2/NJFU_ENMs_handson.md

 ## 1. Before we start: A basic workflow of presence-background ENMs

 ## 2. Set up the working directory
+1) First, make sure to have both R and RStudio installed in your laptop.
+2) Open R studio and navigate to "File > New Project"
+3) Select "New Directory > New Project"
+4) Set the project name to "NJFU_ENMs_Workshop_2024"
+5) Now you will be working within this directory for this workshop.

 ## 3. Load the packages